kosa215/DIY-Saab-9-3-Tachometer/README.md

 ### Step 6 - Finish tachometer v1

 Now I had everything I needed.
 I modified the arduino code so that it only passed messages 0x110 and 0x280 to the Raspberry Pi, and set up the python script to parse the messages and display the current RPM and estimated gear.
 Everything worked pretty well at this stage, but I had a lot of cords, so I wanted to see what I could do about that.
 Code is [here](/code/Wired_Tach).
+Click on the image below for a short video showing the setup at this point.

 [![Tachometer v1](https://img.youtube.com/vi/LojyD4g5m5Q/0.jpg)](https://www.youtube.com/watch?v=LojyD4g5m5Q)